Dynamic Regret Reduces to Kernelized Static Regret: Recovering jacobsen2024equivalence Jacobsen Orabona (2024)

-In this section we demonstrate that the reduction in \cite{jacobsen2024equivalence} is equivalent to the special case of our framework.
-Note that we assume linear losses in this section because the reduction of \cite{jacobsen2024equivalence} is only defined for linear losses (or by linearizing the losses $\ell_{t}$ via convexity).
+In this section we demonstrate that the reduction in \textcite{jacobsen2024equivalence} is equivalent to the special case of our framework.
+Note that we assume linear losses in this section because the reduction of \textcite{jacobsen2024equivalence} is only defined for linear losses (or by linearizing the losses $\ell_{t}$ via convexity).

 Let $\et\in\R^{T}$ be the $t^{\textrm{th}}$ standard basis vector and consider \Cref{alg:kernel-oco} with $\hh=\R^{T}$, $\inner{A,B}_{\HS}=\Tr{A^{\top}B}$, kernel feature map $\phi(t)=\et\in\R^{T}$, and linear losses $\W\mapsto \inner{\Gt,\W}_{\HS}$ for $\Gt=\gt\otimes \et=\gt\et^{\top}\in\R^{d\times T}$.
 Then for any sequence $\cmp_{1},\ldots,\cmp_{T}$ in $\R^{d}$, let $\Cmp=\pmat{\cmp_{1}&\dots&\cmp_{T}}\in\R^{d\times T}$ and observe that we can write \( \cmp_{t} = \Cmp\phi(t). \) Moreover,